jeremyrdavis/j4k-workshop/WORKSHOP-LOCAL-02-REST.md

 }
 ```

-Use your IDE to generate equals(), hashCode(), toString(), and getters and setters.
-In Visual Studio Code you can right-click on the class, choose "Source Action," and you will get a menu with the options.
+Create or use your IDE to generate equals(), hashCode(), toString(), and getters and setters.

+:sunglasses: *IDE Tip:* In Visual Studio Code you can right-click on the class, choose "Source Action," and you will get a menu with the options.

 The whole class is below for reference: